DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Cult Leader’s Quarters
 <span class="citation"><em>This scene takes place in Appendix B: Area 34.</em></span>

-This room is largely as described in <span class="citation">Cult Leaders’ Quarters (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#34CultLeadersQuarters">Cult Leaders’ Quarters</a> (p.
 219)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>This room contains a large wood-framed bed, the feather mattress rotted by years of disuse.
 An old wooden wardrobe carved with demonic faces stands against the wall to the left, and a faded wooden footlocker stands quietly at the foot of the bed.</p>